ayushambatkar/redis-rate-limiter/README.md

 # FastAPI Redis Rate Limiter

-Minimal backend service using FastAPI and Redis with an atomic Lua-scripted sliding-window rate limiter.
+Backend service using FastAPI and Redis with a Lua-based sliding window rate limiter for accurate limits under concurrent requests.

 ## What it does

 - `POST /request`
-  - Input: `{ "user_id": string, "payload": any }`
+  - Input: `{ "user_id": string}`
   - Enforces: max 5 requests per user per 60 seconds
   - Returns `429` when the limit is exceeded
   - Returns `{ "status": "ok" }` when allowed